E-commerce

 Why traffic quality matters so much

-The website turns interest into purchases
+The site turns interest into a purchase

-What the site must accomplish
+What the site must achieve

-• Make the offer quickly understandable.
+• Make the offer quickly understood.

 • Make product discovery easier.